 In certain cases, such as the data found in accounting and billing documentation, fiscal regulations stipulate that said data must be conserved until all responsibilities in this area have expired.

 In the case of data that are processed on the basis of the consent of the interested party, these are conserved until said person withdraw their consent.

 Last, in the case of the images obtained by the video surveillance cameras, these are conserved for a maximum period of one month, although in justifiable cases they are kept for as long as needed to facilitate the work of the security forces or judicial bodies.

 The regulations governing conserving public documents and the rulings of the rating commissions are a decisive benchmark regarding deciding whether to conserve or delete data linked to carrying out services of public interest.
 The rulings of the National Access Evaluation and Document Selection Commission are published in the Official Journal of the Government of Catalonia and can be found inthis link .

 What rights do people have in relation to the data we handle?

-As provided for in the General Regulation on Data Protection, people whose data is processed by us have the following rights:
+As provided for in the General Data Protection Regulations, the individuals whose data we process us have the following rights:

 To know if their data is being processed.
 First, anybody has the right to know if we handle their data, irrespective of whether or not there was a prior relationship.